-Black Clay Pots can not only be used for serving, but also for cooking over direct heat or in the oven.
+Black Clay, La Chamba Pottery are not only for serving, but also for cooking over direct heat or in the oven.
 These Round Sauté Pans can be used to sauté and are great for making and serving sizzling dishes such fajitas.
 Its dramatic black color makes for a great presentation.

 About Black Clay, La Chamba, Cookware